wentallout/cult-hunter/README.md

 However, after a fierce battle, Nameless discovers that the cult he's been battling is merely a subsidiary of a more insidious and elusive cult.
 His unyielding pursuit of justice takes him to Havenbrook City, where he boldly declares war on the enigmatic cult, capturing the attention of all who reside in its shadow.

-Meanwhile, we find ourselves in Zenith Hotel, a discreet sanctuary for assassins, where two renowned hitmen, Kimberly and Jigen, received the cult's latest 20 Million $ contract: to eliminate Nameless.
+Meanwhile, we find ourselves in Zenith Hotel, a discreet sanctuary for assassins, where two renowned hitmen, Kimberly and Jigen, received an email about the cult's latest 20 Million $ contract: to eliminate Nameless.
 But their employer, Eli, the enigmatic owner of Zenith Hotel, has different plans.
-He commands them to deliver Nameless directly to him.
+He commands them to deliver Nameless safely to him.

-Within the confines of Zenith Hotel, Nameless is initiated into the intricate and treacherous rules of the criminal underworld.
-Eli unveils a shocking revelation: the cult's pervasive influence, clandestinely manipulating every facet of the city—how its people live, what they learn, and even the news they consume.
+Within the confines of Zenith Hotel, Nameless is initiated into the intricate and treacherous criminal underworld.
+Eli unveils a shocking revelation: the cult's pervasive influence, manipulating every facet of the city — how its people live, what they learn, and even the news they consume.
 While Zenith Hotel may have maintained an ambiguous stance, the cult's growing reach has tipped the scales, necessitating a drastic response.

 Eli confides in Nameless, revealing the hotel's newfound purpose: to unite the nation's most skilled assassins and obliterate the malevolent cultists.
 He places his faith in Nameless's formidable abilities, believing that they finally possess the strength needed to confront the cult's menace head-on.